tov/type-systems-seminar/syllabus.md

   - Intersection types
   - What the heck is a monad?
   - Present an actual language from a type systems perspective
-      - R should do an example (Typed Racket)
+      - Robby will do an example (Typed Racket)
   - Cardelli’s [Typeful Programming][cardelli] and Quest
   - ML pattern matching